 LeadPages is all about speed and simplicity.
 It’s got over 200 templates that are ready to go right out of the box.
 Whether you’re creating a squeeze page or a sales page, there’s a template that fits.

 The drag-and-drop builder?
 Super easy to use.
-You can click and pull elements around like a pro even if you’re just starting.
+You can click and pull elements around like a pr, even if you’re just starting.
 Plus, the integration options are solid.
 LeadPages connects effortlessly with services like Mailchimp and Salesforce.

 A cool feature is A/B testing.
 You can run tests on different versions of your pages to see which one performs better.
 It gives you real insights without getting into the weeds of analytics.
 The responsive design ensures your pages look good on any device.
 That’s key since mobile traffic keeps climbing.